sparsick/testcontainers-git/README.md

 The repository name can be overwritten.
 As default this git repository would be exposed as a SSH URI.
 The port is set by testcontainers' mechanism.
-The access is via a password (Default: `12345`, can also be overwritten).
+The access is via a password (Default: `12345`, can also be overwritten) or SSH public key that is given by the container instance.

 ## Add me as Dependency